 If you’re sleep is restless; tense, aching muscles, constant tossing and turning, or frequent waking leaving you feeling exhausted in the morning, then the Magnesium Sleep Spray is the one for you.

-Providing a high concentration of magnesium chloride, the Magnesium Sleep Body Spray quickly eases muscle tension and calms the body, while the essential oils bergamot and clary sage soothe the senses, helping you get a more restful night’s sleep.
+The spray provides targeted application to tension areas, allowing the magnesium chloride to quickly eases muscle tension, while the essential oils lavender and chamomile soothe the senses, helping you get a more restful night’s sleep.